Skip to main content

 }

-If you're using Poly Lens to manage your CCX inventory and need to know which CCX 400 & 500 hardware revisions you've deployed, you can use the Lens APIs to aggregate this data.
+If you're using Poly Lens to manage your CCX inventory and need to identify which CCX 400 & 500 hardware revisions have been deployed, you can use the Lens APIs to aggregate this data programmatically.

-There are two ways to use the Lens APIs:
+There are two ways to accomplish the task using Lens APIs:

-1. This approach is best for those who don't write code/scripts
+1. This approach is best for those who don't write code or scripts.

-2. It involves using Excel to format the .csv results
+2. You'll use Excel to format the .csv results.

-2. Grab the example Query and Arguments from the GraphQL Playground and implement into your scripting language of choice
+2. Grab the example Query and Arguments from the GraphQL Playground and implement them into your scripting language of choice.

-1. This is more upfront work but removes the need to parse the data through external tools (like Excel)
+1. This requires more upfront work but removes the need to parse the data through external tools.

 For those using the GraphQL Playground, we'll break the process down into these steps: